ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI26|

 The above graphs give a clear indication of how aligned/misaligned the peaks are.
-User may run alignment again with different parameters if required (or with a different algorithm).
+Users may run alignment again with different parameters if required (or with a different algorithm).

 Peak Detection
 --------------

-Peak detection algorithm pulls the EICs, detects peaks and performs grouping and filtering based on parameters controlled by the user.
+Peak detection algorithm pulls the EICs, detects peaks and performs grouping and filtering based on parameters controlled by the users.
 The algorithm groups identical peaks across samples and calculates the quality score by a machine learning algorithm.
 Click on the *Peaks* icon |peaks| on the top to open the settings dialog.

 There are 3 tabs for setting Peak Detection parameters: